rajaluo/aerospike-server/README.md

 ### Dependencies

 The majority of the Aerospike source code is written in the C programming language, conforming to the ANSI C99 standard.

+In particular, the following tools and libraries are needed:

+#### C Compiler Toolchain

-Building Aerospike requires the GCC 4.1 or later toolchain, with the standard GNU/Linux development tools and libraries installed in the build environment, including `autoconf`, `automake`, and `libtool`.
-In particular, the following libraries are needed:
+Building Aerospike requires the GCC 4.1 or later C compiler toolchain, with the standard GNU/Linux development tools and libraries installed in the build environment, including:

+* `autoconf`

+* `automake`

+* `libtool`

+* `make`

 #### C++